Salyx-Wagon/Crystalline-Divination/README.md

 - The Crystalline Tablet is crafted with glass pane, solar crystal, lunar crystal, pyro crystal, hydro crystal.
 	- You can shift + right-click a storage rune with the tablet to link it, then you can access that storage rune with the tablet as long as you're within 128 blocks.

+- The export rune is crafted with ...
+	- The export rune is used to export items from a (storage) rune to any other block inventory.
+	- Place the rune on the side of the block you want to export to, then shift-click the rune you're exporting from with your divination wand, then shift-click the export rune.

+- The import rune is crafted with ...
+	- The import rune is used to import items to a (storage) rune from any other block inventory.
+	- Place the rune on the side of the block you want to import from, then shift-click the rune you're importing to with your divination wand, then shift-click the import rune.
+** Item filters for the import and export runes
+	- You can filter both runes the same way.
+Have the item you're filtering in your offand whilst you right-click the rune with the divination wand.
+Click again with the same item in your offhand to toggle between whitelisting and blacklisting (as seen by black or white text that's shown when you hold the wand).
+To remove the filter just right-click the rune with the wand with nothing in your offhand.